-In this project you can see the relationship between the Magnitude and
+In this project you can see the relationship between the Magnitude and Temperature of the different stars.

 This was programmed using R in R Studio